2020PB/police-brutality/reports/Oregon.md

 ### Reporter arrested after identifying officer | June 30th

-Footage shows police pushing protestors east under direction of a dispersal order.
+Footage shows police pushing protesters east under direction of a dispersal order.
 After a scuffle with police around 1:30, the filmer recognizes an officer.

 Then for several minutes, police argue with him about his presence and whether he as a journalist is allowed on the scene.